JaviMaciasG/pdf-form-id-fill/README.md

 This will generate a shell file that allows modification using a command in the shell, and also an INI file that can be further edited.
 To keep things simple, these files are named after the name of the pdf file, changing its extension to `.sh` and `.ini`, respectively.
 In the example these files would be `my_form.sh` and `my_form.ini`.

+We do not allow extra arguments to provide a name for the output files, because this script can be run with multiple pdf files, that makes sense if you have a bunch of pdf files to process in your organization, and you wan to generate the sh and INI templates.

 ### Fill Form Fields